HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/RAD/pzn_demo_create_additional_advanced_rules.md

-# 15. Creating additional advanced rules
+# Creating additional advanced rules

+In this topic, you will learn how to create additional advanced rules.

 For each customer type specified by a profile, add to the business rule (the profiler) by selecting actions to build the syntax of the rule.

-Ensure you have properly followed the steps in [Create the user profiler rule](pzn_demo_create_user_profiler_rule.md#).
+Before you begin, ensure you have properly followed the steps in [Create the user profiler rule](pzn_demo_create_user_profiler_rule.md#).

 1. In the **Pers Offers** folder, select **New > Rule**.